wwivbbs/wwiv/bbs/readme.txt

           into the destructor.
 Also removed WSession::ShutdownComm (never used) Rushfan - Added factory method to WComm to create the WComm instance, and renamed WSession::StartupComm to CreateComm.
+Rushfan - renamed write_automessage1 to write_automessage
+Rushfan - changed repeat_char to always add a NL (since all callers did), added
+          inli variant that works with strings.
+Rushfan - Update Copyright statements to 2006

 ==============================================================================